tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### A home page
 _____
-It's time to setup our home page.
-Under the `templates` folder, lets add a folder called `main` to host our `main` app templates.
+It's time to set up our home page.
+Under the `templates` folder, let's add a folder called `main` to host our `main` app templates.
 Within the `main` folder, let's add a `home.html` file.
 For now, let's just add the following code to it:

     <!DOCTYPE html>
     <html lang="en">